-Eleanor Analyst, Global Mobility Services Human Capital Management division, London
+Eleanor Executive Director/Vice President, Global Mobility Services Human Capital Management Division, London

 Working at Goldman Sachs is demanding, empowering, sometimes frustrating but a great learning experience.